dbwebb-se/mvc/example/phpunit/README.md

 Add unit tests Dice
 -----------------------------------

-To practice we can add a test class `TestDice.php` for the source class `Dice`.
+To practice we can add a test class `DiceTest.php` for the source class `Dice`.